恨 / Bitterness

 the two sneak confectionary from the same

 cone of newspaper.
-I watch as the blond girl
+I watch

-lays her head upon the colored one’s shoulder,
+upon the colored girl’s shoulder, slips

-unsurprising to me, as I’ve seen
+not wholly unsurprising to me, as I’ve seen

-in the South, their voices now drowned out
+down South, their voices drowned out

 by the tune that thrums around us.
 Barbarous

-and yet, though the words are rough, not without
+and yet, though the words are rough,

-some plaintive charm.
-One by one, the women
+One by one, the women rock,

-rock, the two girls swaying in their seats as if
+the two girls swaying in their seats as if

-some delight has taken hold of them.
+the song has taken hold of them.

 A jumble of petticoats swirls over my feet.